jsalignon/cactus/docs/2_Install/References.md

 The latest Ensembl release has been used for worm, fly and mouse (July 2022).
 For mouse, the older Ensembl release 102 (Nov.
 2020) has been used together with the genome assembly mm10, since mm39 is not yet available in Homer and in the Encode bed files.

-Note that in order to save space, on can download the specie dataset, and then keep only the chromatin states of interests.
+Note that in order to save space, on can download the species dataset, and then keep only the chromatin states of interests.
 Indeed, only one chromatin state file is used by Cactus, but several are available for users to chose depending on their conditions under study.
 For mouse and humans this should reduce the size of the dataset by respectively about 8 Gb and 1 Gb.

 ## Downloading references

 The references can be downloaded with this command:
 ```
-nextflow run jsalignon/cactus/scripts/download/download.nf --references --specie worm -r main -latest
+nextflow run jsalignon/cactus/scripts/download/download.nf --references --species worm -r main -latest
 ```

 The parameters for this command are:
   - *params.references_dir*: should be set in the *./.cactus.config* file to indicate in which directory the references should be downloaded
-  - *--specie*: can be any of the 4 species supported by Cactus (worm, fly, mouse or human)
+  - *--species*: can be any of the 4 species supported by Cactus (worm, fly, mouse or human)
   - *--threads* can be set to determine the number of thread used by pigz for uncompressing the references archive files